joekbullard/bat-acoustic-tools/README.md

 # AWT Bat Data Processing

 ## Introduction
-AWT Bat Data Processing scans a directory and processes WAV files recorded from static bat detectors using the BatDetect2 library.
-The outputs (records and annotations) are saved into an SQLite database.
+Toolset to process, analyse and manage bat acoustic sounds files gathered used Wildlife Acoustics SM Mini static detectors.
+Uses the BatDetect2 library, the outputs (records and annotations) are saved into an SQLite database.

 ## Table of Contents
 - [Key Features](#key-features)